 Cacao is rich in folate and minerals.
 Magnesium is at higher levels in cacao powder than in almost any other food.
 Also abundant are iron, sulphur and potassium.

-Cacao in large doses is one of the most addictive substances known, almost as addictive as cocaine.
+Cacao in large doses can be addictive.
 The culprits are the caffeine, theobromine and phenylethylamine.

 As a stimulant, cacao fires up the adrenal glands, leading to insomnia, nightmares and shaking fits.
 After the adrenals become depleted, the person feels fatigued.